Insha-Siddiquii/flutter_weather_app/README.md

 ## Supported Platforms

 The app can be run on both Android and iOS devices.
 It is compatible with various screen sizes and orientations, providing a seamless user experience across different devices and platforms.

+## Demo

+The app demo video for android and iOS is added into `demo` folder